Search waiting | Matsusada Precision

 3) Removing noise

 The flow of AC in a capacitor is useful for noise reduction.
-In general, since the noise in DC is an AC component with high frequency, it tends to go through the capacitor easily.
+In general, since the noise in DC is an AC component with high frequency, it is readily shunted through the capacitor.

 A branch circuit is inserted between the input and output to form a ground connection in the capacitor.
 Consequently, only the AC component flows through the capacitor, and the DC component flows through the output circuit.